PerBothner/atom-domterm/README.md

   plus "compile" and "run" (in an inactive tab).
   The "window title" of the active terminal is displayed both in the message area and in the main title bar.
-* Output can have clickable links, including line+column information, from compilers and similar programs.
+* Error message from many compilers are turned into clickable links.
   The `compile` pane of the screenshot show the effect of mouse hover over the warning - note the corresponding file URL in the message area.
-  Clicking on the link is customizable - the default opens an atom editor.
+  Clicking on the link is customizable - the default opens an atom editor tab positioned at the corresponding line.
 * You can "print" graphics or general HTML.
   This makes domterm suitable as a "graphing calculator".
   The screenshot show an image "printed" by the `domterm imgcat` command.